15 Ways Your House Mold Is Making You Sick

 Dishtowels?
 Your dish sponges are just as bad.
 The NSF study found 86% of all dish sponges harbored molds.
 That's because you scrub dirty bits of food off plates with the sponge and let it air dry – but it often stays damp, leaving a perfect place for mold to grow.
 Do you want to rub that all over your clean dishes?
 We don't either.

-The Remedy Rx: Change out your dish sponges regularly—at least once a month, maybe every two weeks (don't wait until they're crumbly and smelly).
+The Rx: Change out your dish sponges regularly—at least once a month, maybe every two weeks (don't wait until they're crumbly and smelly).

 Clean Out Your Dirty Mouth